What are short-term disability benefits and why are they important?

-You can use the benefits to help pay for food, housing or any of your usual expenses -- things you might have to cut back on or pay for with savings if you are unable to earn a paycheck.
+You can use the benefits to help pay for food, housing or any usual expenses -- things you might have to cut back on or pay for with savings if you are unable to earn a paycheck.

 What is an elimination period?

-Do I pay for the STD plan?
+Do I pay for a short-term disability plan?

-How do I qualify for STD benefits?
+How do I qualify for short-term disability benefits?

-Short Term Disability benefits are paid if you:
+Short-term disability benefits are paid if you:

 - Remain disabled during and after the elimination period.